pdehaan/learningpathways/architect2.md

 - **(Guide)** [Introduction and Guided Tour](http://docs.sencha.com/architect/2/#!/guide/intro) <small style='color:#aaa;'>&mdash; _docs.sencha.com_</small>
   Learn your way around Architect 2 with this tour of its main interface elements.

+- **(Blog)** [Introducing Sencha Architect 2: A Massive Upgrade of Ext Designer](http://www.sencha.com/blog/sencha-architect-html5-app-builder-for-touch-and-ext-js/) <small style='color:#aaa;'>&mdash; _Luca Candela_ on April 17, 2012</small>
+  It is our pleasure to introduce the all-new Sencha Architect 2, building on our innovation in Ext Designer.
+When we started working on the next release of Ext Designer, we had very ambitious goals: we wanted to build a great visual tool to help you build web applications faster that didn't get in your way.
+Take a look at how far we've come.

+- **(Blog)** [Sencha Architect 2.1 Now Available](http://www.sencha.com/blog/sencha-architect-2-1/) <small style='color:#aaa;'>&mdash; _Phil Strong_ on August 14, 2012</small>
+  Sencha Architect is better than ever.
+We're excited to announce Architect 2.1 and to share what we've been working on for the past three months.
+The goal for the first minor release was to improve performance and stability while continuing to add functionality that helps our developers do even more with the tool.
+Minor release?
+It sure doesn't feel that way with hundreds of bugs fixed and dozens of new features.
+Here's a run down of the most prominent features.

 - **(Video)** [Say hello to Sencha Architect, part 1 of 4 (0:41)](http://vimeo.com/40504820) <small style='color:#aaa;'>&mdash; _vimeo.com_</small>
   Sencha Architect 2 builds on our innovative HTML5 layout tool, Ext Designer, allowing you to build Sencha Touch and Ext JS applications through drag and drop.